cablelabs/docsis-ns3/doc/source/service-flow-configuration.rst

 add these objects to the appropriate device (the CmNetDevice for the upstream ASF or SF, and the CmtsNetDevice for the downstream ASF or SF).

+In a real DOCSIS system, SFIDs are unique across all of the upstream and downstream SFs within a "MAC Domain".
+Currently the ns-3 model uses a fixed SFID of 1 for the classic SF or for a single standalone SF, and uses a fixed SFID of 2 for the low latency SF.
+These same SFIDs are used in both directions.

 Configuration of SFs or ASFs is essential for conducting a DOCSIS simulation and should be performed after the DOCSIS topology has been constructed.